cpen333/cpen333.github.io/_lectures/cplusplus.md

 ```cpp
 int c = cpen333::max( cpen333::c, cpen333::d );
 ```
 can be called from the outside world.
 The double-colon `::` is known as the *scope resolution operator*.
 It indicates that we are accessing elements within the givennamespace scope.
-We will see this scope resolution operator again later when we introduce classs.
+We will see this scope resolution operator again later when we introduce classes.

 Namespaces have become an intergral part of modern C\+\+ programming.
 It is often adviced that if you are writing any code you wish to share with others, it should be contained within a custom namespace with a meaningful name (describing the purpose of your code or library).
 If you have tried any C\+\+ programming or examples before, you will likely have already encountered the namespace `std`, which is the *standard* namespace.